nanoframework/Samples/samples/WiFiAP/README.md

-# WiFi Soft AP sample
+# Wifi Soft AP sample

-Shows how to use various APIs related with WiFi Soft AP.
+Shows how to use various APIs related with Wifi Soft AP.
 Starts a Soft AP (Hot spot) and runs a simple web server to configure the Wireless connection parameters.

 The sample uses GPIO pin 5 to switch back into the SoftAP configuration mode.
 When pulled to ground on boot will switch into Soft AP mode.
 You can connect to the web server via the url http://192.168.4.1/